Assign an Apple ID to a Mac User Account in Mac OS X for Added Peace of Mind

 - Choose the “Users & Groups” panel and select your primary user account from the list

 - Look under the user name to “Apple ID” and click the “Set” button

 - Enter your Apple ID (the same login information as used for iTunes, App Store, and iCloud), then click “OK” to confirm it – users without Apple ID’s can create one here too*

 - Check the box for “Allow user to reset password using Apple ID” – this is optional, but highly recommended

 * If you somehow don’t have an Apple ID yet, you can set one up easily by clicking the “Create Apple ID” button.
 Apple ID’s are now tied to just about everything, from iCloud backups and access, to App Store downloads and purchases, to iTunes and the iBookstore, so if you somehow haven’t created one yet, do that now.

 That optional Apple ID-based password reset feature is extremely helpful and as we mentioned, highly recommended, because it allows you to be able to reset a lost password directly from the login screen just by verifying the Apple ID details:

-This is extraordinarily quick and quite simple for Mac users running Mavericks, Mountain Lion, and Lion, and it prevents the need of the more technical approaches to resetting forgotten passwords (though those will continue to work as well).
+This is extraordinarily quick and quite simple for Mac users running modern Mac OS X versions, and it prevents the need of the more technical approaches to resetting forgotten passwords (though those will continue to work as well).